 It’s October, and that means it’s time for pumpkins, Early Action deadlines and …. filling out the FAFSA!
-(It feels so weird to say that – this is the first year that it’s open in October.)

 It’s easy to do.
 When you first fill out the FAFSA, simply add your first 10 colleges.
 Be sure to include those which have the earliest deadlines.
 Then, finish the form and submit.